 - Letters of recommendation: Some fellowship and research programs require letters of recommendation.
 Consider asking current and former professors, teaching assistants, advising deans, and supervisors who can speak to your abilities and strengths.
 Be sure to give them plenty of time to write the letter.

 - Statement of purpose or cover letter: Some fellowships and research programs require a statement of purpose or cover letter describing your research interests, professional goals, and what skills and experiences you have to offer to the program.

 We’re here to help!
-Get your resume, cover letter, or statement of purpose reviewed by a CCE counselor during Quick Questions or a 30-minute counseling appointment.
+Get your resume, cover letter, or statement of purpose reviewed by a CCE career counselor during Quick Questions or a 30-minute counseling appointment.